christelbuchanan/bap-578-non-fungible-agents-nfa/ARCHITECTURE.md

 1. The agent owner creates a memory module with desired functionality and learning configuration
 2. The owner signs the module data with their private key
-3. The module is registered with the MemoryModuleRegistry contract with learning specifications
+3. The module is registered with the ImprintModuleRegistry contract with learning specifications
 4. The registry verifies the signature and learning module compatibility
 5. The agent can now access and use the registered module with learning capabilities